Background pattern

 In all these situations, your doctor will carefully evaluate the benefits of treatment with Prothromplex Total against the possible risks of these complications.

-Viral Safety
+Viral safety

-These measures include:
+Such measures include:

 • inclusion of stages in the manufacturing process to eliminate/inactivate viruses.

-Children and Adolescents
+Children and adolescents

-Other Medications and Prothromplex Total
+Other medicines and Prothromplex Total

-Inform your doctor or pharmacist if you are taking/using, have taken/used recently or may need to take/use any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Interference with Biological Tests
+Interference with biological tests

 When performing heparin-sensitive coagulation tests in patients receiving high doses of human prothrombin complex, the heparin contained in the administered product should be considered.

-Pregnancy, Breastfeeding, and Fertility
+Pregnancy, breastfeeding, and fertility

 No information is available on the effects of Prothromplex Total on fertility.

-Driving and Operating Machines
+Driving and using machines

-No studies have been conducted on the ability to drive and operate machines.
+No studies have been performed on the ability to drive and use machines.

 Prothromplex Total contains sodium and heparin